Oderen/postgreSQL_node_api/README.md

 # Node.js + PostgreSQL Task

-In this task I decided to use CommonJS modules just to show my understanding of it.
+In this task, I chose to use CommonJS modules to demonstrate my understanding of them.
+Additionally, I deliberately pushed dev.env to showcase the local variables I worked with.

 The backend meets all neccessary requirements: